-Where to eat at Science Centre, KidsSTOP and Snow City
+Where to Eat at Science Centre, KidsSTOP & Snow City

 Science Centre: There’s a Coffee Bee (Halal-certified) inside Science Centre Singapore at the Annexe for local dishes like Laksa and Curry Chicken as well as Western food from Spaghetti to Fish and Chips.

-Snow City: There’s an Italian Restaurant and Microbrewery called PocoLoco on level 2 of Snow City – it’s a cosy lodge-style resto that almost feels apres-ski as well as the casual Nooka’s Snack Bar.
+Snow City: There’s the Fountain Microbrewery & Restaurant on level 2 of Snow City – it’s a cosy lodge-style resto that almost feels apres-ski.

 Science Centre Insider Tips

 - Lockers: Look out for coin-operated lockers, priced at $0.50 or $1, depending on size

 - Best time to visit: Weekends, school holidays and public holidays are normally pretty busy.
 If you can, go during the week.
 Always book your tickets ahead online.

 - Nursing room and baby changing facilities: There is a small nursing room with baby changing facilities next to the Annexe.

 - Height restrictions: Most of the exhibits are open to everyone but a few stations like the virtual reality Birdly exhibit in the Science Centre has a minimum height restriction of 140cm.